TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

    :class: with-border

 Click in the grey bar at the top of a content element to start dragging it.
-The *Page* module will then show you where you can drop it.
+Highlighted areas will then show you where you can drop it.

 You can move a content element from one page to another in the :guilabel:`Web
 > List` module using cut and paste.
 Refer to the :ref:`Getting Started